mayli10/deep-learning-chatbot/README.md

 **Now, if you have decided you are wholly prepared to train your model, let's begin** As mentioned before, we will be using a set of utilities that uses Tensor Flow's [nmt model](https://github.com/tensorflow/nmt) called [nmt-chatbot](https://github.com/daniel-kukiela/nmt-chatbot) made by sentdex and his friend Daniel Kukiela. nmt-chatbot provides the toolset to train our chatbot, but it will require the following to train:
-* tensorflow-gpu 1.4.0
+* tensorflow-gpu 1.4.0 (Use tensorflow if you don't have GPU support)
 * Python 3.6+
-* CUDA Toolkit 8.0
+* CUDA Toolkit 8.0 (Do not use if you don't have GPU support)
-* cuDNN 6.1 - to install, see the [Windows](https://www.youtube.com/watch?v=r7-WPbx8VuY) tutorial or [Linux](https://pythonprogramming.net/how-to-cuda-gpu-tensorflow-deep-learning-tutorial) tutorial
+* cuDNN 6.1 - to install, see the [Windows](https://www.youtube.com/watch?v=r7-WPbx8VuY) tutorial or [Linux](https://pythonprogramming.net/how-to-cuda-gpu-tensorflow-deep-learning-tutorial) tutorial (Do not use if you don't have GPU support)

 Follow these steps on your terminal (as adapted from [nmt-chatbot](https://github.com/daniel-kukiela/nmt-chatbot):
 1. ```$ git clone --branch v0.1 --recursive https://github.com/daniel-kukiela/nmt-chatbot.git```